hugobloem/stateful_scenes/README.md

 | `media_player` | `volume_level`, `source`                 |
 | `fan`          | `direction`, `oscillating`, `percentage` |

-Furthermore, you can specify the default transition time for applying scenes.
-This will gradually change the lights of a scene to the specified state.
-It does need to be supported by your lights.

 ## Scene configurations
 For each scene you can specify the individual transition time by changing the transition time variable on the scene's device page.